This is the fifth blog in a new series of blogs that focuses on Article 7’s Right to Information requirement. Access the previous installments below:

 Definitional clarity will sharpen considerably as countries with pending decrees publish their calculation methodologies and additional guidance.

-- Automated RTI workflows: Our bi-directional integrations with global HCM platforms allow pay equity data to flow securely from the Trusaic platform back into the HCM.
+Second, we enable automated RTI workflows.
+Our bi-directional integrations with global HCM platforms allow pay equity data to flow securely from the Trusaic platform back into the HCM.
 Employees can then access their RTI reports directly within their existing HR systems.
 This eliminates manual report generation and reduces compliance risk.

 Visit our always updated Member State Transposition Monitor to stay on top of the latest EU Pay Transparency Directive developments.